Scientific Committee

 Mikko Meriläinen

-Postdoctoral Research Fellow at Tampere University, in the Center of Excellence in Game Culture Studies
+Academy Research Fellow at Tampere University, Centre of Excellence in Game Culture Studies

-Dr. Mikko Meriläinen is a Postdoctoral Research Fellow at Tampere University, Finland and the Vice President of the Finnish Society for Game Research.
-His research focuses on the intersections of gaming and other areas of everyday life, and in his previous work he has addressed for example young people’s participation in gaming cultures as well as miniature gaming.
-He is currently studying men and masculinities in gaming from a reparative perspective.
-You can find his publications at https://mikkomerilainen.com/julkaisut/
+Dr Mikko Meriläinen is an Academy Research Fellow at Tampere University and Vice President of the Finnish Society for Game Research.
+His research focuses on the intersections of gaming and other areas of everyday life.
+In his previous work, he has examined the participation of young people in gaming cultures, as well as miniature gaming.
+He currently studies men and masculinities in gaming from a reparative perspective.

 -